insight-creative/hillestadheating.com/content/heating/boilers.md

 <div class="breakout bg-black flow">
   <h2 class="no-margin">Schedule Your Boiler Repair Service Today!</h2>

-Whether you need a quick fix or a full system upgrade, Hillestad Heating and Cooling is your local go-to for trusted boiler services.
-Schedule your appointment online, or give us a call at (608) 231-3888
+  <p class="site-cta__middle">Whether you need a quick fix or a full system upgrade, Hillestad Heating and Cooling is your local go-to for trusted boiler services.
+Schedule your appointment online, or give us a call at {{< phone "madison" >}}.</p>
   <a class="btn btn--primary" href="/contact/">Request Service</a>
 </div>

 ## Boiler Services We Offer